Hogs For The Homeless

-Australia may be considered the lucky country to many but for 105,237 Australians this isn’t the case.
-One in 200 people are homeless in Australia on any given night when they sleep in the streets, struggling with fear and hunger.
+Australia may be considered the lucky country to many, but for 105,237 Australians this isn’t the case.
+One in 200 people are homeless in Australia on any given night, including more than 47,000 young people who struggle with fear and hunger on a daily basis.

 Youth Off The Streets is a non-denominational community organisation working for young people who are homeless, drug dependent and recovering from abuse.
-We support these young people as they work to turn their lives around and overcome immense personal traumas such as neglect and physical, psychological and emotional abuse.
+It supports these young people as they work to turn their lives around and overcome immense personal traumas such as neglect and physical, psychological and emotional abuse.

 Youth Off The Streets is accredited as a Designated Agency for Out of Home care and maintains policies and procedures that comply with the benchmark standards as defined by the Office for Children the Children's Guardian.